-Backflow is the reversal of water flow into the city's potable water system, which can present a risk to drinking water.
+Backflow is the reversal of water flow and contamination into the city's drinking water system from private properties.
 Backflow prevention keeps drinking water clean and safe for our community.

 Backflow Prevention Program